What Is a Solar Manifold Collector and Why It Matters in Commercial Hot Water Systems

 • Centralized flow and temperature control

-• Modular scalability for phased projects
+• Modular scalability for phased or expandable projects

-• Easy maintenance and tube replacement
+• Easier maintenance and tube replacement with less disruption

 2. How an Evacuated Tube Manifold Works